 Are you seriously asking if Styrofoam is recyclable?
 Never has been and never will be.
 Even worse, it makes that terrible squeaking noise!
 Toss it in the trash!

 After pickup, the items you recycle are taken to Penn Waste’s Single Stream Recycling Facility where they are sorted and prepared for their final recycling destination.
 After being properly sorted and prepared, the items that you recycle are shipped all over the country and the world to be recycled and reused in a variety of ways.
 This includes being used in carpet fibers, piping, more cans and containers, paper and much more.
 In less than two days, a piece of cardboard that you’ve placed out for recycling can be picked up, processed and on a ship at the port of Baltimore, heading to its final destination.
-Containers that hold cat litter are recycled for use in Mondo Blocks, which are used in guard rails to protect drivers on highways across the United States.
 For additional information on the Penn Waste recycling process, visit the Recycling Facility Tour Page.

 Not sure if that’s recyclable or how to properly recycle a specific item?
 Ask Herb!
 Fill out the form below and Herb will answer your question within 5 business days.